November 23, 2020

 To listen to David’s full TaskHuman Talks video podcast episode, click here.

-If you are ready to create your own financial plan, connect with David on the TaskHuman app for a 1 -on- 1 live video call today!
+If you are ready to create your own financial plan, connect with David on the TaskHuman app for a 1:1 LIVE video call today!